 - The Monitoring/Status tab in the CVM Console displays the status of the CVM: Isolated.

 When a CVM is involved in a violation event or risk event, it will be partially isolated (except for the private network login interfaces 22, 36000, and 3389, all other network access is isolated, and the developers can log in to the CVM through a jump server).

-- Delete the violating content as instructed by internal message or the text message.
+- Delete the violating content as instructed by the internal message or text message.
 Resolve security risks and reinstall the system if necessary.